-- help you maintain a healthy weight and heal faster
+- Help you maintain a healthy weight and heal more quickly

 Drink extra liquids to avoid dehydration (loss of body fluid).
 You will also need to replace fluid if you are vomiting or have diarrhea from cancer treatments.
 Ask your caregiver which liquids to drink and how much you need each day.

 You may have sex if you feel well.
 After cryosurgery, you may have problems such as trouble having an erection.
 These problems may not last long and most can be helped.
 Talk to your primary healthcare provider if you are worried or have concerns.